Zakaria-Ait-El-Hadj/Ark-x-Academy/Day23SessionCookieAuth/README.md

 Blog Backend with Node.js and Express

 This project is a simple blog backend built using Node.js and Express, with JSON files as the storage method.
-It implements CRUD operations for managing blog posts and includes custom middleware for logging, error handling, and sessions && cookies authentication to ensure that each user can only manipulate their own blogs.
+It implements CRUD operations for managing blog posts and includes custom middleware for logging, error handling , input sanitization, and sessions && cookies authentication to ensure that each user can only manipulate their own blogs.

 Challenge Overview